AS-Lab/Pizarro-et-al-2023-DL-detects-MRI-artifacts/README.md

 This repository includes the software used to implement the analysis reported in:

-Pizarro R, Assemlal HE, Boopathy S, Jubault T, Antel S, Arnold D, Shmuel A (2023) Detecting artifacts in brain MRI with deep learning and uncertainty estimation: application to large imbalanced databases.
+[Pizarro R, Assemlal HE, Boopathy S, Jubault T, Antel S, Arnold D, Shmuel A (2023) Deep learning, data ramping, and uncertainty estimation for detecting artifacts in large, imbalanced databases of MRI images.
-Journal: Medical Image Analysis.
+Journal: Medical Image Analysis.](https://www.sciencedirect.com/science/article/abs/pii/S1361841523002025)

 Please cite our paper if you use the software.